atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     === [Reader] waiting for a message ...
     === [Subscriber] Received : Message (1, Hello World)

-This shows that the message was send from the publisher to the waiting subscriber.
+This shows that the message was sent from the publisher to the waiting subscriber.

+.. _`HelloWorldRunningNote`:

+\* When the executables do not run due to lacking VortexDDS libraries, please look at these notes for :ref:`Windows <WindowsSetLibPath>` and
+:ref:`Linux <LinuxSetLibPath>`.

 ******************